Hazim Abdallah Khedr

-Hazem Abdullah Khader (1932 -1998) is an Iraqi historian and researcher specialized in Andalusian Arabic literature.
-He has a collection of books that are references in his specialization, and has published a lot of research and studies and supervised master's and doctoral students.
-He is also considered one of the Islamic preachers from the Muslim Brotherhood School in Iraq.
+Hazem Abdullah Khader (1932 - 1998) was an Iraqi historian and researcher who specialized in Andalusian Arabic literature.
+He has published research is considered one of the Islamic preachers from the Muslim Brotherhood School in Iraq.

 Birth and upbringing

-Khader was born in 1932 in the Iraqi city of Mosul to an Arab Muslim family from the Mawla family.
-He completed his primary, intermediate and secondary education.
-He attended the mosques of Mosul since his early youth and belonged to the Muslim Brotherhood in Iraq.
-He also contacted the group when he was studying for a bachelor's degree at the University of Baghdad, and this allowed Sheikh Muhammad Mahmoud al-Sawaf to contribute to the formation of his personality closely.
+Khader was born in 1932 in the Iraqi city of Mosul to an Arab Muslim family and attended the mosques of Mosul since his early youth.
+He belonged to the Muslim Brotherhood in Iraq and he also contacted this group when he was studying for a bachelor's degree at the University of Baghdad, which allowed Sheikh Muhammad Mahmoud al-Sawaf to influence him closely.

 Education

-He graduated in 1956 from the Department of Arabic Language, College of Arts, University of Baghdad, with a BA in Arabic language and literature.
+Khader graduated in 1956 from the Department of Arabic Language, College of Arts, University of Baghdad, with a bachelor of arts in Arabic language and literature.
 In 1967, he joined graduate studies at Ain Shams University in Egypt and obtained a master's degree in Andalusian literature for his thesis: "Ibn Shahid Al-Andalusi: His Life and Poetry" under the supervision of Dr. Abdel Qader Al-Qat.
-He received a doctorate in Andalusian literature from the College of Arts at the University of Baghdad in 1978 for his thesis entitled: “Andalusian Prose in the Age of Sects and Almoravids”, under the supervision of Prof. Dr. Salah Khalis.
+He also received a doctorate in Andalusian literature from the College of Arts at the University of Baghdad in 1978 for his thesis entitled: “Andalusian Prose in the Age of Sects and Almoravids”, under the supervision of Prof. Dr. Salah Khalis.

 Career

-He worked as a teacher of Arabic and religion in 1956, in a number of Mosul intermediate and secondary schools, the last of which was in the Western Preparatory School until he joined the study at Ain Shams University in order to obtain a master's degree.
+Khader worked as a teacher of Arabic and religion in 1956, in a number of Mosul intermediate and secondary schools, the last of which was in the Western Preparatory School, until he left for Ain Shams University to obtain a master's degree.

-After completing his postgraduate studies in 1972, he moved to the life of education and research at the University of Mosul in the Department of Arabic Language in the College of Arts to teach Andalusian literature gradually in its scientific ladder until he was promoted to the rank of professor, and remained in university teaching for several years.
-In 1977, the government institutions at the time, due to his Islamic political activity, expelled him from the university to the Directorate of Education in Mosul, along with political activists such as Prof. Dr. Imad Al-Din Khalil and Prof. Dr. Taha Mohsen.
+After completing his postgraduate studies in 1972, he moved into academia, and was based at the University of Mosul in the Department of Arabic Language in the College of Arts where he taught Andalusian literature until he was promoted to the rank of professor.
+He remained in university teaching for several years.
+In 1977, the government institutions expelled him from the university due to his Islamic political activity, to the Directorate of Education in Mosul, along with political activists such as Prof. Dr. Imad Al-Din Khalil and Prof. Dr. Taha Mohsen.
 In 1986, he was returned to the University of Mosul and to his faculty, the College of Arts.